Takeaways

 It’s important to know that taking more than the recommended dose does not provide additional benefits.
 Once your muscle creatine stores are full, excess creatine is simply removed from the body through urine.[36]

 Long-term creatine supplementation at these doses is generally considered safe for most people.
-Studies have not shown any harmful effects from creatine use for up to five years10.
-However, it’s always best to consult with a healthcare provider before starting any new supplement.
+Studies have not shown any harmful effects from creatine use for up to five years.
+However, it’s always best to consult with a healthcare provider before starting any new supplement.[37]

 Loading vs. No Loading